Sasikumar00/Beyondcc-MovieDB/README.md

 - Add new movies with details like title, genre, release year, and director (Admin only).
 - Retrieve a list of all movies.
-- Get details of a specific movie by its name.
+- Get details of a specific movie by its ID.
 - Update movie information(Admin only).
 - Delete a movie from the catalog(Admin only).